freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-042.md

 ## Description
 <section id='description'>

-Next, position the other `p` elements to be on the same line with no space between name.
+Next, position the other `p` elements to be on the same line with no space between them.

 </section>